Media! Tech! Parenting!

 Visit OnGuard Online

 This site, and especially the Net Cetera booklet, is useful for everyone in a family, including grandparents or other seniors.
-The type can be adjusted so that it is larger, and many of the topics covered provide information that is critical for aging family members to understand, and perhaps grandchildren can help do some of the teaching.
+The type can be adjusted so that it is larger, and many of the topics covered provide information that is critical for aging family members to understand, and perhaps grandchildren can help do some of the teachings.